 A CPS component might have the ability to communicate with control centers or other CPS components.
 This same component could also contain a sensor, an actuator, or both to connect to the physical world.
 Each one of these capabilities has different security implications that may result from the interactions of the component's parts and their capabilities.
-For example, a CPS component's communication and computational functions are not expected to affect the physical world, and yet might be exploited to cause unexpected attacks with physical consequences.
-Similarly, the physical properties of this component, in addition to the physical properties of the object of interest in the physical world that the CPS controls and monitors, can also cause unexpected attacks that might result in non-physical attacks, such as misleading information sent to a CPS.
+For example, a CPS component's communication and computational functions are not expected to affect the physical world, and yet might be exploited to cause unexpected behaviors with physical consequences.
+Similarly, the physical properties of this component, in addition to the physical properties of the object of interest in the physical world that the CPS controls and monitors, can also cause unexpected attacks that might result in nonphysical consequences such as misleading information sent to the network.

 This heterogeneity of CPS, among components, or within a component itself, results in a lack of understanding of new types of security threats that would exploit such heterogeneity.
-The need to clearly distinguish between such aspects for security analysis and engineering arises.
-Thus, we propose to view any CPS from three aspects: cyber, cyber-physical, and physical.
-The cyber aspect considers data computations, communications, and interactions that do not affect the physical world, whereas the cyber-physical aspect considers all interactions with the physical world.
-The cyber-physical aspect is where the cyber and physical world can connect.
-Finally, the physical aspect includes any physical components that their properties might have security-related exploitations.
+The need to clearly distinguish between such aspects for security analysis arises.
+Thus, we propose to view any CPS from three aspects: 1) cyber; 2) cyber-physical; and 3) physical.

+The physical aspect includes components that directly interact with the physical world, such as sensors and actuators.